z-w123/BSB-coding-test/README.md

 # BSB-coding-test

-Python code for steps 1 -4 of the data processing pipeline can be found in the scripts/ folder Please note that 'bedtools' should be installed prior to running.
+Python code for steps 1 -4 of the data processing pipeline can be found in the scripts/ folder.

+Please note that 'bedtools' should be installed prior to running.
 This can be installed here: https://bedtools.readthedocs.io/en/latest/content/installation.html

 ## Answers to questions